 Lubaina Himid, CBE, lives and works in Preston, England, and is an Emeritus Professor at the University of Central Lancashire.
-Her work is included in the Sharjah Biennial, on view through June 11, and a solo exhibition will open at the Glyndebourne Festival Opera, East Sussex this summer.
+Her work will be the subject of a two-person exhibition at the Sharjah Art Foundation, opening October 29.
+Himid is the recipient of the fourth Maria Lassnig Prize (2023), with a related upcoming exhibition at UCCA Center for Contemporary Art, Beijing.
 She will be the 2024 recipient of the Suzanne Deal Booth / FLAG Art Foundation Prize, with related solo exhibitions at The Contemporary Austin and the FLAG Art Foundation, New York.

 Himid is the recipient of the Turner Prize (2017) and was the subject of a major survey at Tate Modern in 2021-22.
 Other recent solo exhibitions include Musée cantonal des Beaux-Arts, Lausanne, Switzerland (2022); Hollybush Gardens (2022, 2019, 2018, 2103); Tate Britain, London (2019); Frans Hals Museum, Haarlem, The Netherlands (2019); CAPC Bordeaux, France (2019); New Museum, New York (2019); Spike Island, Bristol, UK (2017); and Modern Art Oxford (2017).
 Her work is in the collections of the Hessel Museum of Art, Annandale-on-Hudson, NY; Museum Ludwig, Cologne; National Museums, Liverpool; Rhode Island School of Design, Providence; Tate, London; and the Victoria & Albert Museum, London, among others.

 LUBAINA HIMID for Art Basel | Premiere Artist Talk, 2023